elai-shalev/TamaOd/DEPLOYMENT.md

 This guide covers building, deploying, and running the TamaOd Django application in a containerized environment.

+> **Note:** For general project information, local development setup, and testing, see [README.md](README.md).
+This document focuses exclusively on deployment and containerization.

 ## Overview

 The application is containerized using Docker with: